Army Sustainment University honors top instructors

+FORT GREGG-ADAMS, Va. — Instructors at Army Sustainment University do more than just teach.

-Army Sustainment University recognized 14 faculty members as distinguished instructors during a ceremony Sept.
-25, 2023, in Bunker Hall’s Green Auditorium.
+ASU recognized 14 faculty members who go above and beyond their duties as this year’s distinguished instructors during a Sept.
+25 ceremony in Bunker Hall’s Green Auditorium.

+The 2023 Honoree for Educator of the Year was Staff Sgt.
+Joseph D. Gambino, from the Logistics Noncommissioned Officer Academy.

+The Instructor/Educators of the Year included: Capt.
+Lakesa L. Cobb, Logistics Leader Course, who won the officer category; Chief Warrant Officer 3 Craig e A. Sears, Technical Logistics College, who won the warrant officer category; Sgt.
+1st Class Brittany L. Leaf, Logistics Noncommissioned Officer Academy, who won the NCO category; and Kenneth A. Ashley, College of Applied Logistics and Operational Sciences, who won the civilian category.

 |Date Taken: